 Skip to content

-Scope EUDI wallet creation and configuration, algorithm/type/claim validation, member-state and issuer trust checks, ARF-enforced storage and presentation, and error handling.
+Scope Reference wallet configuration, algorithm/type/claim validation, member-state and issuer trust checks, ARF-oriented storage and presentation policies, and error handling.
 Out of scope: general wallet concepts (see Wallet Integration).

 Decision Options Guidance

-ARF enforcement level?
-Strict, Warning, Disabled Strict for production
+ARF-oriented policy?
+Strict, Warning, Disabled Strict for high-assurance deployments

 Trust validation?
 LOTL, Per-issuer, Disabled LOTL for production